swat-ds/poemBot/README.md

 > printer + pi + python + poems.

-> A Raspberry Pi connected to a thermal printer offers physical prints from a daily poetry website, http://poetry.lib.uidaho.edu/

 Easy to read, carry in your pocket, and share with your friends-- poems printed on receipts are fun!
+PoemBot is a Raspberry Pi connected to a thermal printer offers physical prints from a daily poetry website, [Vandal Poem of the Day](http://poetry.lib.uidaho.edu/).

 Here is a little video: https://twitter.com/VandalPoem/status/704377485593432065

-Based on Adafruit IoT Printer, https://learn.adafruit.com/pi-thermal-printer/overview
+Originally based on Adafruit IoT Printer, https://learn.adafruit.com/pi-thermal-printer/overview

 Uses a version of the printer library from Adafruit Python-Thermal-Printer, https://github.com/adafruit/Python-Thermal-Printer/blob/master/Adafruit_Thermal.py

-We currently use version 2, vpodMainV2.py
+We currently use version 2, `vpodMainV2.py` in our devices.
+However, an example implementation is available as `poemsMain.py`.

 # Prepare Poems